Skip to content

 Photo: Matt Hage

-• Call Ahead – Most RV parks or campgrounds open for the winter operate with a reduced staff that is not able to facilitate all the park’s amenities.
-Before booking your stay, it’s a good idea to get in touch with someone actually on site to find out what aspects are currently open and available.
+• Call Ahead – Most RV parks or campgrounds that are open in the winter operate with a reduced staff.
+Before booking your stay, it’s a good idea to get in touch with someone on site to find out what park amenities are open and available.
 Check the status of heated bathrooms/bathhouses, power, water and sewer dump.
 (Read: Wheeling It: An RV Primer for Utah Family Trips)

 • Take it Slow – Off season RV travel can mean inclement weather.
 Don’t be caught unprepared driving to your destination, especially if you’re headed to the mountains.
 Check road conditions and forecasts before heading out; driving an RV or towing a travel trailer on slick or snow-covered roads is a lot different than just driving your usual vehicle.
 Plan for the drive to take longer than expected and have traction devices (chains) for all your wheels.
 And yes, sometimes it is best to wait out conditions or postpone a trip altogether.